Lachlan-Mayne/english-notes/nickNotes/English Reflection.md

   - "#irishairman"
 dg-publish: false
 ---
 An Irish Airman Foresees His Death by W.B.
-Yeats explores the
+Yeats explores the paradox of his motivation for his sacrifice, challenging